Constitutional Court kicks can down the road

 Before the verdict, several hundred royalists gathered outside the court, watched by riot police carrying shields and batons and forming a barrier around the court.
 Behind the police hung a giant mural of the country’s King Bhumibol Adulyadej, the world’s longest-reigning monarch, a common feature of government buildings in Thailand.

 The ruling comes amid lingering concerns about Thailand’s future as the aging king remains in hospital.
-The king, who will turn 85 later this year, nears three years of hospitalization and on Friday cancelled a trip outside Bangkok due to ill-health – an announcement made shortly before the constitutional court issued its 2pm judgment.
+Bhumibol, who will turn 85 later this year, has been in hospital for almost three years and on Friday cancelled a trip outside Bangkok due to ill-health – an announcement made shortly before the constitutional court issued its 2pm judgment.

-The current King is widely depicted as revered by Thais – which appears to be the case going by huge crowds he draws when making increasingly-rare public appearances.
-However, a vocal minority of Thais protest restrictions on freedom of speech imposed by the country’s lese-majeste laws and linked restrictions on internet use, after a spike in charges – seen by many as politicized and targeting supporters of Thaksin – during Thailand’s post 2006 political turmoil.
+The king is widely depicted as revered by Thais – which appears to be the case going by huge crowds he draws when making increasingly rare public appearances.
+However, a vocal minority of Thais protest restrictions on freedom of speech caused by the country’s lese-majeste laws and associated restrictions on internet use, not least since a spike in charges – seen by many as politicized and targeting supporters of Thaksin – since the onset of Thailand’s post-2006 political turmoil.

 To royalists, charter change is code for Thaksin’s ongoing attempts to get back to Thailand without having to do jail time for 1008 corruption charges.
-The Pheu Thai government has also pushed a reconciliation proposal that would exonerate most of the main protagonists in Thailand’s political turmoil post-2006, including Thaksin as well as those who mounted the 2006 coup and those involved in the 2010 killings in Bangkok.
+The Pheu Thai government has also pushed a reconciliation proposal that would exonerate most of the main protagonists in Thailand’s political turmoil, including Thaksin but also those who mounted the 2006 coup against Thaksin and anyone accused of political violence related to the 2010 protests.

 “What Pheu Thai wants is not for the people, it is for Thaksin,” said Dr Tul, speaking inside the court and surrounded by several royalists fresh from watching the verdict on TV in the plaza in the middle of the building.